Table of Contents

 According to a report by Eventbrite, political events can be highly effective at mobilizing supporters, with over 75% of attendees saying they are more likely to vote after attending an event.

-In addition, field organizers need to be skilled communicators.
+Additionally, field organizers must be skilled communicators.
 They need to promote events effectively, using social media, email, and other channels to reach potential attendees and build excitement around the campaign.
 This involves

 - Communicating effectively with attendees,